 - Offer API: Place bids for a buyer on auction items and retrieve the bidding details for an auction where the buyer has placed a bid.

-- Order API: Open a checkout session (either as an eBay member or a guest), update orders, apply a coupon to the order, retrieve order details and pay for the order whether you are PCI compliant or not.
+- Order API: Open a checkout session (either as an eBay member or a guest), update orders, apply a coupon to the order, retrieve order, payment status, and shipment details, and pay for the order whether you are PCI compliant or not.
 For eBay member checkouts, it also provides legacy IDs to enable you to use the Post Order API for returns and cancellations.
-See Post order tasks for details.

 Using eBay Buy API documentation

 Buy API documentation consists of:

 - Using eBay RESTful APIs, an overview of how REST and OAuth authentication works and eBay's implementation of it

 - API Overview

 - API Reference

 - Release Notes